comprobo25/comprobo25.github.io/in-class/day02.md

 my_point = Point(x=1.0, y=2.0, z=0.0)
 ```

-Now that we have the two fields required for our PointStamped message, we can go ahead and create it.
+Now that we have the two fields required for our PointStamped message, we can create it.

 ```python
 my_point_stamped = PointStamped(header=my_header, point=my_point)